-Petrol prices to fall further for Xmas - analyst
+Petrol prices to fall further for Christmas - analyst

 Lewis notes that the margins in the pump prices have risen in the past decade.

 "At a high level, the companies' margins are a small piece of the total price you pay.

-But that margin has increased markedly over the last several years and is high
+But that margin has increased markedly over the last several years and is high relative other countries, including Australia," he said.

-"The government's initial conclusion last year was that basically, yes, there are indications that there could be some gouging – although they don't use that term.
+"The Government's initial conclusion last year was that basically, yes, there are indications that there could be some gouging – although they don't use that term.

-"But the market is not working well for consumers at the moment," he said.
+"But the market is not working well for consumers at the moment."

 Meanwhile, the dramatic surge in oil prices continues to show in economic data with today's terms of trade showing the rise in import costs outstripping rising export returns in October.